TREASURIES-U.S. yields slip as GDP data shows weaker economy

 By Herbert Lash

-NEW YORK, July 28 (Reuters) - Treasuries rallied on Thursday, pushing yields lower, after data showed the U.S. economy contracted again in the second quarter, suggesting the Federal Reserve may not need to be so aggressive in trying to cool runaway inflation.
+NEW YORK, July 28 (Reuters) - Yields fell as Treasuries rallied on Thursday after data showed the U.S. economy contracted again in the second quarter, suggesting to investors that the Federal Reserve may not need to be so aggressive in trying to cool runaway inflation.

-The yield on benchmark 10-year Treasury notes retreated US10YT=RR to fall 7.4 basis points to 2.658%, after trading higher at 2.783% just before the Commerce Department released the GDP report.
+The yield on benchmark 10-year Treasury notes retreated, US10YT=RR sliding 5.1 basis points to 2.681%, after trading higher at 2.783% just before the Commerce Department released the GDP report.

+Investors are realizing that growth prospects are not going to be that great and buying bond yields at this level is not unreasonable, said George Goncalves, head of U.S. macro strategy at MUFG Securities in New York.

+"The bond market is saying, ‘Look, it's a near-and-present-danger inflation, but it's not a lasting danger because the Fed is on the watch and the economy is decelerating,'" he said.
+"That's also going to help corral inflation."

-The spread between two- and 10-year Treasury yields US2US10=RR, a closely watched recession signal when the short end is higher than the long, narrowed to -20.8 basis points.
+The spread between two- and 10-year Treasury yields US2US10=RR, a closely watched recession signal when the short end is higher than the long end, narrowed to -21.1 basis points but remained firmly inverted.

-The spread pulled back sharply on Wednesday after the Fed hiked interest rates by 75 basis points for the second month in a row to tackle the highest U.S. inflation in four decades.
+The spread had pulled back on Wednesday after the Fed hiked interest rates by 75 basis points for the second month in a row to slow the fastest U.S. inflation since the early 1980s.

-The two-year note's US2YT=RR yield, which typically moves in step with interest rate expectations, fell 10.8 basis points at 2.864%.
+The two-year note's US2YT=RR yield, which typically moves in step with interest-rate expectations, fell 8.3 basis points at 2.889%.
+The two-year had traded above 3% in mid-June.

+Fed funds futures traders are now pricing in a lower benchmark rate of 3.25% in December, down from 3.4% before the Fed's decision on Wednesday.
+The market has also factored in just 92 basis points of cumulative tightening by the year's end, from 108 basis points before the Fed's decision.
+FEDWATCH

 The weakening economy suggests the Fed can be more moderate in its mission to combat inflation, said Dec Mullarkey, managing director of investment strategy and asset allocation at SLC Management in Boston.